ppy/osu-wiki/wiki/Gameplay/Game_modifier/Mod_multiplier_(lazer)/en.md

 ### Mod multiplier rebalance

-As mentioned above, the score multipliers initially used in osu!(lazer) did not suit the new game client and were generally not well received by the community.
-For example, scores achieved in osu!(lazer) often appeared higher on global leaderboards than scores from osu!(stable), despite having worse combo and accuracy.
+As mentioned above, the score multipliers initially used in osu!(lazer) did not suit the new game client and were generally not well received by the community.[^multiplier-issues][^multiplier-issues-2] For example, scores achieved in osu!(lazer) often appeared higher on global leaderboards than scores from osu!(stable), despite having worse combo and accuracy.
 This was due to the [Classic (CL)](/wiki/Gameplay/Game_modifier/Classic) mod, which is automatically applied to all osu!(stable) scores, only having a multiplier of `0.96x` at the time.

 In order to bring leaderboards in line with player expectations, a [survey](https://osu.ppy.sh/home/news/2026-01-19-survey-mod-multipliers) was launched on 19 January 2026, where players could vote on how they would like the mod multipliers to be adjusted in an upcoming update.
 Apart from the Classic mod, this only concerned the osu! game mode.